A Copy of a Copy?

 The Major and the Minor Keys are, of course, associated by default, with the Major and the Minor scales.

-So, in other words, Music Notation is biased, by design, towards the Major and the Minor scales.
+So, in other words, Western music notation is biased, by design, towards the Major and the Minor scales.

 The Circle of Fifths?
 The same thing.